Sandrine Delerce

-Sandrine Delerce (born 26 April 1975) is a French handball player.
+Sandrine Delerce (born 26 April 1975) is a former French handball player and current assistant coach of Brest Bretagne Handball.

 She was born in Besançon, Doubs, France.
 She competed at the 2000 Summer Olympics, when the French team finished 6th, and at the 2004 Summer Olympics, when France finished 4th.

 She was part of the French team that won gold medals at the 2003 World Women's Handball Championship.

+Her niece, Clarisse Mairot, is also a professional handball player for the French national team.